 “This is the Captain” the captain’s voice said over the intercom, “Brace for impact!”.
 A hush fell over the passengers.
 They thought they were going to die as the flight attendants were screaming: “Brace!
 Brace!
 Brace!
 Heads down!
 Stay down!”

 This Monday evening, the nation of Saudi Arabia announced the reopening of its maritime borders and airspace with Qatar, normalizing the tensions between the two countries following a 3-year conflict.
 This is a major breakthrough and a huge step forward for the two countries.
-It is a significant event for the aviation industry in both countries, especially for Qatar airways.
+It is a significant event for the aviation industry in bothContinue reading “Saudi Arabia Reopens Borders And Airspace With Qatar”

 A flying saucer made for the U.S. military, devised in the Cold War (period 1958-1959) by Canadian Scientists, was a completely top secret project.
 Avro Canada, a Canadian aircraft manufacturing company, designed and built two prototypes of this aircraft, under the funding of the U.S. military that believed on an “alien” looking plane.
 At thoseContinue reading “Flying Saucer “Avrocar””

 Colonel Merryl Tengesdal, born in the Bronx, New York, in 1971 was the first and only African American woman to fly the United States Air Force’s U-2 spy plane, the unique and famous aircraft used to spy and reconnaissance flown in the Cold War over the Soviet Union, China, Vietnam, and Cuba.
 Merryl overcame andContinue reading “The first woman to Fly the U-2 spy plane”

 A weirdly shaped, not very aesthetic plane that looks like a saucer that can never fly.
 This is the Vought V-173, an American prototype with a circular airfoil with large-diameter propellers on the wingtips.

 The earth is always pulling us to its centre with its gravity, a force to which all bodies on the planet are subjected to.
 In the beginning of the space program of United States, reduced gravity was an important matter on the general body behavior, making this study as a key on space exploration andContinue reading “Weightless route flight”

 260 years of unsolved and unknown regime of high speed dynamics of gases were broken with the significant flight of the Bell X-1 research vehicle installed under the B-29 bomber of World War II vintage, on October 14, 1947 in the Mojave Desert in California.

 Emirates has recently welcomed their first of the three Airbus A380’s which will be joining up with the carrier’s operations this month.
 One of them will be featuring the premium economy product.
 Carriers within the Gulf region have been famous for not being fans of having premium economy seats on their aircraft, instead, they preferContinue reading “Emirates A380 updates”

 A normal day like today, 14 december, 1986, the Voyager aircraft departed from Edwards Air Force Base in the Southern California using approximately 4.3 km of runway and a huge amount of fuel to fulfill the world record endurance without re-fueling and go around the world.
 Setting a world record that remains today it isContinue reading “The anniversary of the dream of world flight”

 In November 2003, Baghdad airport was the home to American troops in Iraq.
 The US Air force flew in daily to supply the troops and help at its best to help rebuild the country.
 Around and outside the airport are terrorists therefore Apache helicopters are deployed full time to check and eliminate any kind ofContinue reading “Missile hit at Baghdad”

 By the beginning of November this year the first prototype of the MC-21-310 was completed and equipped with Russian engines PD-14.
 The introduction to the first flight will come true soon, relying on the multiple tests carried out, and the aircraft is in the final line of the assembly waiting for the flight tests thatContinue reading “The new prototype Irkut MC-21-310”

 Today on November 24, 2020 the European Aviation Safety Agency has issued a Proposed Airworthiness Directive (PAD) related to the return of the 737 Max to Europe Sky.
 As known by many the aircraft has been grounded for 20 months.
 So, the experts of the European agency have been working and closely following the caseContinue reading “EASA Establishes its conditions for return the 737 Max”

 During the night of 20th of March of 2009, An Airbus A340 was to fly out of Melbourne to Dubai with 275 people on board.
 The flight was to depart Melbourne at 10:25 local time and the flight time was 14hrs 8mins.
 As the crew prepared for departure, the pilots were busy in the cockpitContinue reading “Australia’s close call: Emirates flight 407”

 The morning of July 15th, an airplane of Etihad Airways coming from the United Arab Emirates landed at Mexico City’s International Airport.
 The aircraft was carrying medical equipment and supplies intended to the medical authorities to attend the COVID-19 patients and mexican citizens previously stranded in the arab country.